Sima Acan

-Sima Acan is a Canadian politician from the Liberal Party of Canada.
+Ilgit Sima Acan is a Canadian politician from the Liberal Party of Canada.
 She was elected Member of Parliament for Oakville West in the 2025 Canadian federal election.
 Acan is the first Canadian of Turkish descent elected to the House of Commons, and is a former president of the Federation of Canadian Turkish Associations.

 Early life and career

 Acan was born in Ankara, Turkey in 1979.
 She graduated in 2003 from Işık University and immigrated to Canada in 2007 at age 24.

 Acan was previously the president of the Federation of Canadian Turkish Associations.
 In the immediate aftermath of the 2023 Turkey–Syria earthquakes, she criticized the Canadian government for not committing to sending search and rescue teams and instead only doing assessments of how it could best help 60 hours after the disaster.
 While she was president, the group released a 2023 statement in which the Armenian genocide was denied.
 When questioned about her role by The Hill Times in May 2025, Acan released a statement that she was not involved in the drafting of the statement and supported the Canadian government's Armenian genocide recognition.

 Acan owns a robotics company in Oakville, Ontario.